 Find an approved kindergarten program.

-Approved kindergarten programs are also delivered through eKindy and the Kindergarten in remote communities initiative to support access to kindy in rural and remote areas.
+Approved kindergarten programs are also delivered through eKindy and in selected rural and remote State Schools and in selected Aboriginal and Torres Strait Islander communities.

 A comprehensive 'at home' kindergarten program for children in the year before Prep who cannot easily access a centre-based program due to isolation, medical condition or itinerant family circumstance.